 Taking a break from my ongoing circus theme, just to ponder the last few days and what happened in this election.
 Days like this definitely make you think.

+With a background color chosen for the #colour_collective challenge, using #moroccanblue, this is my third in the circus cat series.
 The cat is watercolor.
 I was asked on the previous cat painting how I got the fur strokes.
 Those are done with a rigger (or liner) brush.
-There’s a bit of ink around the eyes and the nice flat background is done with gouache.
+There’s a bit of ink around the eyes and the nice flat […]

 Fall is here.
 The weather is gorgeous and it is a great time to get outside with the dogs.
 Below is a quick pen and watercolor sketch of a jack russell terrier.